 Holder of the Philip Sidney Post Professorship of English, Metz taught all levels of writing at Knox, from introductory courses in fiction, poetry, and playwriting, through Senior Portfolio, the capstone experience for all writing majors, as well as literature courses, including Modern English/Irish Literature and Contemporary American Fiction.
 Just last year, he was developing new courses, including Poetry for the Clouds and Environmental Literature, Film, and Art.

 Metz taught every iteration of First-Year Preceptorial and led students “across the pond” for London Arts Alive.
 He taught how to write about the “natural imagination” in a renovated horse barn 20 miles from campus at Knox’s 700-acre Green Oaks Biological Field Station during numerous Green Oaks Terms and opened his farmhouse in Wisconsin to students during Farm Term.
-Hemingway, Thomas, Beckett, Sandburg, Tanning, Woolf, and Yates all came alive through his teaching and travel trips in the U.S. and international locales.
+Hemingway, Thomas, Beckett, Sandburg, Tanning, Woolf, and Yeats all came alive through his teaching and travel trips in the U.S. and international locales.